robric/oai-on-WSL/README.md

 - Multus (network-attachment-defintion) with mac-vlan

 The charts to achieve this are in the split-gnb-multus-3l-charts.tgz file.
-Compared with the original clone from "git clone https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed", the following changes are made:
+Compared with the original clone from "git clone https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed", the following changes are made (changes are marked with --->):

 ```
 ############### charts/oai-5g-ran/oai-nr-ue/values.yaml: